MarkDing/IoT-Developer-Boot-Camp-Wiki/proprietary/Configure-TI-CC2541-compatible-proprietary-PHY.md

 </details>

 # 1. Introduction
 Sometime it has request on configure compatiable PHY for communicate with device from other vendor.
 Here share the experiece on configure an EFR32xG22 PHY communicate with TI CC2541 [proprietary 2.4G PHY](files/CM-Configure-TI-CC2541-compatible-proprietary-PHY/2M_BS-TX_2.xml).
-To communicate between 2 RF devices, the frequency, modulation, datarate, deviation, preamble, syncwork, packet etc. must be the same.
+To communicate between 2 RF devices, the frequency, modulation, datarate, deviation, preamble, syncwork, packet format etc. must be the same.
 To configure the PHY for EFR32xG22, it needs to know the detail parameters on radio configurator.

 # 2. Prerequisite